-Prerequisite tasks: None are essential, although any of the framework tasks (F.1 through F.7)

-Description: Paragraph 83 of IPHC-2020-AM096-R noted that the MSE is an appropriate tool to investigate non-directed discard mortality.
+- Prerequisite tasks: None are essential, although any of the framework tasks (F.1 through F.7) may benefit this task. - Description: Paragraph 83 of IPHC-2020-AM096-R noted that the MSE is an appropriate tool to investigate non-directed discard mortality.
 Paragraph 89 of IPHC-2020-AM096-R requested topics of work beyond AM097, including work on non-directed discard mortality.
 The MSE framework is capable of investigating any aspect of mortality on Pacific halibut.